adrianhorning08/my_blog/content/blog/should-i-go-to-a-coding-bootcamp/index.md

 * Clearbit chrome extension - look up almost anyone's email

 ### What I Would Do If I Was You
-* Learn JavaScript
-* Learn React
+***Learn JavaScript***

+I would start off with Wes Bos's courses [Beginner JavaScript](https://beginnerjavascript.com/) and [JavaScript30](https://javascript30.com/).
+After doing those you will have a SOLID understanding of JavaScript.
+After that solid understanding, you should learn some frameworks, the most popular being React.

+***Learn React***

+Use Wes Bos's [React For Beginners](https://reactforbeginners.com/), then his [Advanced React](https://advancedreact.com/) course.

-* Clone 1 or 2 of your favorite web apps
+***Clone 1 or 2 of your favorite web apps***

-* Use JavaScript, Node, React, and if you're really ambitious, GraphQL, which would look amazing to employers.
+Here are my recommendations regarding what to use.
+I recommend these because of their popularity.
+Frontend = React
+Backend = Node
+API = REST (I would make sure you really know how REST API's work)
+Database = MySQL/Postgres
+Deployments = Heroku

+Copying what someone else did for me was SUPER helpful.
+Especially for learning CSS.
+If you don't know exactly how to position an element, looking to see how some experts did it is super helpful.
+I cloned Asana.
+Trello, Discord, Slack, Twitter, or Facebook are also good.

-* When looking for a job, don't just apply online.
+***When looking for a job, don't just apply online***
-* Look up a few higher-ups on the company on LinkedIn, go to Clearbit and find their email.
+* Look up engineering managers or CTO's at the company you want to work for, go to [Clearbit](https://chrome.google.com/webstore/detail/clearbit-connect-supercha/pmnhcgfcafcnkbengdcanjablaabjplo?hl=en) and find their email
-* Send them an email telling them what you can do and you'd love to chat with them.
+* Send them an email asking them to get coffee or chat on the phone
 * [Check out this video for a detailed explanation](https://www.facebook.com/meyster/videos/10211245064779073/?query=cold%20email)
+* If they don't email you back, follow up 5 times (leave a few days in between follow ups)
+* I had INCREDIBLE success with this method.
+Went from ~2% response rate to ~50% response rate.
+* Many times they'll just put you in touch with the Hiring Manager

 ### One Last Thing to Consider